when will the car insurance be debited

 • Quarterly payment: Expect surcharges of around eight percent.

-• Monthly payment: This option is the most expensive, with surcharges averaging nine point five percent, at peak even up to twenty-five percent.
+• Monthly payment: This option is the most expensive, with surcharges averaging nine point five percent, and in some cases up to twenty-five percent.

-Our expert tip: Carefully check how high the surcharge for non-annual payments is in your contract.
-Switching to annual payments can often save several dozen euros per year.
-Many policyholders choose installment payments to spread the financial burden, but annual payment is usually the most economical decision.
-More information on the costs of car insurance can be found in our blog.
-Choosing the right payment method is an important step in cost optimisation.
+Our expert tip: Check carefully how high the surcharge is for non-annual payments under your policy.
+Switching to annual payment can often save several dozen euros per year.
+Many policyholders opt for instalment payments to spread the financial burden, but annual payment is usually the most economical choice.
+You can find more information about the costs of car insurance in our blog.
+Choosing the right payment method is an important step in optimising costs.

-Understand the consequences of late payment for car insurance and take the right action
+Know the consequences of late payment of car insurance and how to respond correctly

-If the car insurance premium is not paid on time, it can have serious consequences.
-Initially, you will receive a payment reminder or directly a first notice.
+If motor insurance is not paid on time, this has serious consequences.
+You will first receive a payment reminder or directly a first reminder notice.
 This sets a deadline of usually fourteen days to settle the outstanding amount, plus reminder fees.

-If the payment is still not made, the insurer may send a second reminder.
-At this stage, the insurance coverage is often reduced to the statutory minimum coverage.
-If this deadline is also missed, the insurer may terminate the contract.
-This leads to the loss of insurance coverage.
-Since car liability insurance is legally required in Germany, the insurer informs the Federal Motor Transport Authority about the termination.
-Subsequently, the registration office can decommission the vehicle, which means the number plates are unstamped and the vehicle may no longer be moved or parked in public spaces.
+If payment still remains outstanding, the insurer may send a second reminder.
+At this stage, cover is often reduced to the statutory minimum cover.
+If this deadline is also missed, the insurer can terminate the contract.
+This results in the loss of insurance cover.
+As motor third-party liability insurance is legally required in Germany, the insurer informs the Federal Motor Transport Authority about the termination.
+The licensing authority can then take the vehicle off the road, which means that the registration plate is stamped invalid and the vehicle may no longer be driven or parked in public spaces.
 All associated costs are borne by the policyholder.
-If you encounter payment issues, you should immediately contact your insurer to discuss possible solutions such as installment payments.
-Understanding the General Terms and Conditions for Car Insurance is very helpful in this context.
+If you have problems paying your premium, you should contact your insurer immediately to discuss possible solutions such as paying by instalments.
+Understanding the General Terms and Conditions for Motor Insurance is very helpful in this context.
 Knowing these processes is crucial to avoiding serious consequences.

-The payment of the insurance premium is regulated in the Insurance Contract Act (VVG).
-According to Paragraph 33 VVG, the initial premium is due immediately after a period of fourteen days following the receipt of the insurance policy.
-If the initial premium is not paid, the insurer can withdraw from the contract (Paragraph 37 VVG), and there is no insurance coverage.
+Payment of the insurance premium is regulated in the Insurance Contract Act (VVG).
+Under Section 33 of the VVG, the initial premium is due immediately after the expiry of fourteen days following receipt of the insurance policy.
+If the initial premium is not paid, the insurer may withdraw from the contract (Section 37 VVG), and there is no insurance cover.

-The Compulsory Insurance Act (PflVG) stipulates in Paragraph 1 that every motor vehicle must have liability insurance.
-Driving without valid insurance cover is a criminal offence and can be punished with a prison sentence of up to one year or a fine according to Paragraph 6 PflVG.
+The Compulsory Insurance Act (PflVG) stipulates in Section 1 that third-party liability insurance must be in place for every motor vehicle.
+Driving without valid insurance cover is a criminal offence and may be punishable under Section 6 of the PflVG by imprisonment of up to one year or a fine.

 Our expert tips for a smooth process:

-1. Ensure account balance: Always make sure there is a sufficient balance in your account at the time of debit to avoid return debit fees and reminder costs.
+1. Ensure sufficient funds in your account: Always make sure your account has enough cover at the time of collection to avoid direct debit return fees and reminder charges.

-2. Check payment method: Consider whether an annual payment method is financially viable for you to benefit from discounts.
+2. Check the payment method: Consider whether an annual payment method is financially manageable for you so that you can benefit from discounts.

-3. Note due dates: Make a note of the due dates, especially if you are paying by invoice.
+3. Note due dates: Make a note of the due dates, especially if you pay by invoice.

-4. Seek communication: In case of payment difficulties, contact the insurer immediately to find solutions such as deferral or payment in instalments before the insurance cover is endangered.
+4. Seek communication: If you have payment difficulties, contact the insurer immediately to find solutions such as deferral or instalment payments before your insurance cover is put at risk.

-Careful planning and knowledge of deadlines, when the car insurance is debited, are essential.
-At nextsure, we are happy to help you find the suitable and cost-effective insurance coverage for your needs.
-We offer you transparent information and digital solutions for your insurance matters.
-Also, find out about the possibility of transferring discounts on car insurance.
-With this information, you are well-equipped to manage your insurance contributions optimally.
+Careful planning and knowledge of the deadlines, when car insurance is debited, are essential.
+At nextsure, we are happy to help you find the right, cost-effective insurance cover for your needs.
+We offer transparent information and digital solutions for your insurance matters.
+Also find out about the option to transfer no-claims bonus on car insurance.
+With this information, you are well equipped to manage your insurance premiums optimally.

 FAQ

-When exactly will my car insurance payment be debited?
+When exactly will my motor insurance premium be debited?

 The exact debit date depends on your contract and the chosen payment method.
-For annual payments starting on the first of January, the debit usually occurs at the beginning of January.
-For contracts concluded mid-year, the initial contribution is due shortly after approval.
-You can find the exact date in your insurance certificate or premium invoice.
+With annual payment and a contract start on 1 January, the debit usually takes place at the beginning of January.
+If the policy is taken out during the year, the initial premium is due shortly after registration.
+You can find the exact date in your policy document or premium invoice.

-Can I change the payment method of my car insurance?
+Can I change the payment method of my motor insurance?

-Yes, you can usually change the payment method of your car insurance, often for the next insurance year.
-Contact your insurer for this.
-Bear in mind that switching from annual to more frequent payments is usually associated with higher costs.
+Yes, in most cases you can change the payment method for your car insurance, often for the next policy year.
+Please contact your insurer about this.
+Bear in mind that switching from annual to more frequent payments usually involves higher costs.

-What are the advantages of paying by SEPA direct debit?
+What are the benefits of paying by SEPA direct debit?

-SEPA direct debit payment is convenient because contributions are automatically debited, so you don't have to manually monitor payment deadlines.
+Payment by SEPA direct debit is convenient, as the contributions are automatically debited and you do not need to monitor payment due dates manually.
 Many insurers prefer this method and offer it as standard.

-What are the legal consequences if I drive without car insurance?
+What are the legal consequences if I drive without motor vehicle insurance?

-Driving without valid motor vehicle liability insurance is a criminal offense under Section 6 of the Compulsory Insurance Act and may be punishable by fines or imprisonment for up to one year.
-Additionally, your vehicle may be deregistered.
+Driving without valid motor vehicle liability insurance is an offence under Section 6 of the Compulsory Insurance Act and can be punished with fines or imprisonment of up to one year.
+In addition, your vehicle may be taken off the road.

-My car insurance has been cancelled due to non-payment – what now?
+My motor insurance was cancelled for non-payment – what now?

-You must immediately take out a new motor liability insurance policy, as driving without insurance coverage is prohibited.
-Your previous insurer may refuse a new contract.
-Although other providers are obliged to offer you at least liability insurance, surcharges may apply.
+You must take out a new motor vehicle liability insurance policy immediately, as driving without insurance cover is prohibited.
+Your previous insurer may refuse to offer a new policy.
+Other providers are required to offer you at least third-party liability cover, but surcharges may apply.

-Will I receive a notification before the car insurance is deducted?
+Will I receive a notification before the car insurance is debited?

-As a rule, you will receive an invoice before the main due date (e.g. for annual payments) indicating the amount and due date.
-For direct debit payments, there is usually no separate notice for each individual debit, but the rhythm is contractually agreed.
+As a rule, you will receive an invoice before the main due date (e.g. for annual payment) showing the amount and due date.
+For direct debit payments, there is usually no separate notification for each individual debit; however, the schedule is contractually agreed.

 Subscribe to our newsletter